2024–25 Texas A&M–Corpus Christi Islanders men's basketball team

 The 2024–25 Texas A&M–Corpus Christi Islanders men's basketball team represented Texas A&M University–Corpus Christi in the 2024–25 NCAA Division I men's basketball season as members of the Southland Conference.
 The Islanders were led by second-year head coach Jim Shaw.
-Eight home games games were scheduled at the Dugan Wellness Center, and ten home games were at American Bank Center.
+Eight home games were scheduled at the Dugan Wellness Center, and ten home games were at American Bank Center.
 Both arenas were located in Corpus Christi, Texas.

 Previous season

 The Islanders finished the 2023–24 season 21–12, 14–4 in Southland play to finish in second place.
 They were defeated by Nicholls in the semifinals of the Southland tournament.
 They received an invitation to the CIT, where they would fall to Abilene Christian in the first round.

 Preseason polls

 Southland Conference Poll

 The Southland Conference released its preseason poll on October 16, 2024.
 Receiving 191 votes overall, the Islanders were picked to finish fourth in the conference.